-

 - IKEv2/IPsec

-Note that the type of protocol available to you in the CyberGhost app typically depends on the type of app you’re using.
+Note that the type of protocol available to you in the CyberGhost VPN app typically depends on the type of app you’re using.
 For example, you might not have the same options available in the Android app compared with the Windows app.

 It’s recommended to let CyberGhost automatically choose your VPN protocol so it can select the best one based on your connection.
-However, all three of the available options are considered secure or very secure.
+However, all three of the available options are considered secure, and both OpenVPN and WireGuard are two of the most secure protocols.

 CyberGhost VPN test results